-Since the 2009 RPP update, the Commission has been actively engaged in several planning efforts to increase the region's resilience to the effects of severe storms and climate change.
+Since the 2009 RPP update,

+the Commission has been actively engaged in several planning efforts to increase the region's resilience to the effects of severe storms and climate change.
 Climate adaptation principles, policies, and actions in the 2018 RPP update reflect recommendations from the 2011 Massachusetts Climate Change Adaptation Report as well as input from stakeholders during the early RPP public outreach process.
-The 2018 RPP, by including actions related to climate change mitigation and adaptation as well as through the following work described, positioned the agency to initiate development of a dedicated climate action plan for the region.
+The 2018 RPP, by including actions related to climate change mitigation and adaptation as well as through the following work described, may position the agency to consider a broader climate adaptation plan in the future.